Equine-assisted therapy on autistic people

 Equine-assisted therapy on autistic people is an autism therapy that uses a mediating horse or pony.
 A session can take place on foot or on horseback.
 Equine-assisted therapy is one of the few animal-assisted therapies regularly studied for its effectiveness, and the most popular of all autism therapies.

-For a long time, the effect of contact with horses on autistic people was known only through isolated testimonials, such as that of Temple Grandin, a doctor of zootechnics, in her 1996 autobiography Emergence: Labeled Autistic.
-Equine-assisted therapy was popularized by the 2009 book and film The Horse Boy, in which the author describes her autistic son's progress during a trip to Mongolia.
+Equine-assisted therapy was popularized by the 2009 book and film The Horse Boy, which documents the progress of author Rupert Isaacson's autistic son during a trip to Mongolia.
+Previously, the effects of contact with horses on autistic people was limited to testimonials, such as that of Temple Grandin in her 1996 autobiography Emergence: Labeled Autistic.
 Since 2005, various studies have examined the effectiveness of this therapy, which was upgraded from "controversial" to "promising" status in 2007.
-As the application of equine-assisted therapy to autistic people is recent, these studies remain few and far between.

 Equine-assisted therapy offers clinically significant reductions in disability in the areas of communication, perception, attention and emotional regulation.
 It increases volition, reduces hyperactivity and improves sensory integration in autistic people.
 In 2016, the scientific community agreed that it was the most effective animal-assisted therapy available to autistic people.
 However, it is only targeted to specific needs and does not benefit all autistic people.
 Furthermore, the sessions are relatively expensive, and require considerable human resources.